 Consider doing some comparison shopping before you settle on a lender.
 And since you’re either in the middle of a consumer proposal or only recently completed one, you’d be better off shopping among alternative online lenders, rather than with banks.
 As noted earlier, alternative lenders are more inclined to work with bad credit borrowers and those who’ve recently been involved with a debt relief program than traditional lenders.

-The easiest and quickest way to compare lenders is to use an online loan aggregator.
-After inputting a few simple pieces of information — such as the type of loan you need, your income, and your credit score — the aggregator will immediately populate a list of lenders and rates that you may qualify for.
+The easiest and quickest way to compare lenders is to use an online loan aggregator, like Loans Canada.
+After inputting a few simple pieces of information — such as the type of loan you need, your income, and your credit score — a list of lenders and rates that you may qualify for will be immediately populated for you.
 From there, you can choose which lender you’d like to find out more about, as well as the details about the car loans and rates they offer.

 Step 2.
 Get Pre-Approved For A Car Loan